 "It really does help make a difference," he said.
 "We noticed that even with traffic safety, you can put up all the signs in the world to tell people to slow down; even with kids out playing, they ignore them.
 The only way you get people's attention is when you stop them and sometimes you have to give them a ticket for driving like a maniac."

-For more examples of 'ghost' cars, view the gallery below.
+For more examples of "ghost" police cars, view the gallery below.